Please enable JavaScript to view AGENSTAB properly.

 01. ABSTRACT

-This paper outlines the technical architecture behind AGENSTAB’s approach to structural simplification: stripping visual noise, executing JavaScript within sterile V8 Isolates, and mapping raw DOM nodes to a Semantic Intent Tree (SIT).
+This paper outlines the technical architecture behind AGENSTAB’s approach to structural simplification: stripping visual noise, executing JavaScript within sterile Chromium sandboxes, and mapping raw DOM nodes to a Semantic Intent Tree (SIT).
 Benchmarks indicate that this architecture can reduce LLM context consumption by up to 98% while providing a near-deterministic environment for autonomous agents.

 02. ARCHITECTURAL FOUNDATIONS

 To execute modern web applications, JavaScript evaluation is mandatory.
 However, full browser instances are vulnerable to behavioral fingerprinting and significant memory bloat.
-AGENSTAB utilizes sterile V8 Isolates—independent JavaScript execution environments that do not share memory heaps.
+AGENSTAB utilizes sterile Chromium sandboxes—independent JavaScript execution environments that do not share memory heaps.

 By controlling the V8 runtime at a low level, the engine ensures a consistent hardware and software fingerprint, providing a stable environment for autonomous agents across diverse infrastructure regions.